sfaroult/slide_index/README.md

 When generating the index, there are also several options:

 - By default, the index entries are composed of the name of the slide deck, followed by a list of slide numbers.
 Personally, I provide handouts with 4 slides per page.
-There is a -p option followed by the number of slides per page that generates an index with the ultimate page rather than slide number (but remember that was is index is a set of .pptx, not .pdf, slides)
+There is a -p option followed by the number of slides per page that generates an index with the ultimate page rather than slide number (but remember that was is indexed is a set of .pptx, not .pdf, slides)

 - By default again, what is generated is a text file.
 A -r option allows to generate instead a Rich Text Format (.rtf) file instead.
 With a rich text format, there is the possibility of making a difference between keywords (which are important in my discipline) and other words.
 By default (it can be disabled), a word that is all in lower case will be understood to be a special keyword and its index entry will be set in a monospace font and in bold.
 Alternatively, you can also define a special character (for instance @) as indicative of something that must be set in monospace and bold, and any word prefixed by the defined chracter will appear as such in the index.